frankfan007/DataModellingTools/README.md

     declarations, that are used by [Ocarina](https://github.com/OpenAADL/ocarina)
     to generate the executable containers.

+- **asn2aadlVDM** (*utility*)

+    Create an AADL architecture from the ASN.1 grammars used to trigger the generation of converting functions between the VDM's TVP C representation and ASN.1 C representation.

 - **asn2dataModel** (*utility*)

     Reads the ASN.1 specification of the exchanged messages, and generates